-Ghar Bhaneko Budheskalko Lauro Ho, Home is the stick of the old age face water leakage problem from the tin roof and jam problem on the floor.
+I understood that Rose not only protected our house from selling, but he saved us from the possible chaos, too.
+He also gave us a message to renovate the house.
+In the monsoon, we used to face water leakage problem from the tin roof and jam problem on the roof floor.
 It had been taking place for seven years.
 We had to work hard to remove the jammed water.
 As a result, Kamala suffered from knee pain.
 Renovation and repair works became necessary.
-On the contrary, I was not in favor to indulge in repairing works, as I had to work with my thesis.
+On the contrary, I was not in favour to indulge in repairing works, as I had to work with my thesis.
 Kamala every time insisted me to launch the renovation process.
 I was reluctant.